konflux-ci/quality-dashboard/README.md

 * Code coverage from codecov
 * Build status and test types
 * Openshift CI jobs and their statistics
-* Jira issues impacting Appstudio (in progress, blockers)
+* Jira issues impacting RHTAP (in progress, blockers)

 # Specifications